srneha24/BugTracker/bug-tracker-backend/README.md

 }
 ```

-### Extracting Authenticated User From The Request
+### Extracting Objects From The Request Context
-Use the `ExtractUserFromContext` function to get the user object for authenticated APIs.
-You can import the function by importing the `utils` module - `"github.com/WNBARookie/BugTracker/bug-tracker-backend/utils"`.
+In case of authenticated APIs, the `User` object is stored in the request context.
+You can retrieve the object by using the `ExtractUserFromContext` function from the `utils` module.

+In case of the project, team and bug endpoints, where the IDs are set as path parameters, the `Project` and `Bug` objects are also stored in the request context.
+You can retrieve them by using the `ExtractProjectFromContext` and `ExtractBugFromContext` functions, respectively, from the `utils` module.